Brian O'Rourke: Trial and execution

 O'Rourke was arraigned on 28 October 1591 and the indictment was translated for him into Irish by a native speaker.
 One observer said he declined to plead, but the record states that a plea of not guilty was entered (probably at the direction of the court).
 The defendant was asked how he wished to be tried and answered that he would submit to trial by jury if he were given a week to examine the evidence, then allowed a good legal advocate, and only if the Queen herself sat in judgment.
 The judge declined these requests and explained that the jury would try him anyway.
 O'Rourke responded, "If they thought good, let it be so".
 The trial proceeded and O'Rourke was convicted and sentenced to death.

-On 3 November 1591, O'Rourke was drawn to Tyburn.
+In November 1591, O'Rourke was drawn to Tyburn.
 On the scaffold Miler Magrath, Archbishop of Cashel, sought the repentance of the condemned man's sins.
 In response, he was abused by O'Rourke with jibes over his uncertain faith and credit and dismissed as a man of depraved life who had broken his vow by abjuring the rule of the Franciscans.
 O'Rourke then suffered execution of sentence by hanging and quartering.

+O'Rourke died sometime between 3 and 23 November 1591.
+Another source states he died in April 1591.

 In his essay on Customs, Francis Bacon refers to an Irish rebel hanged in London, who requested that the sentence be carried out, not with a rope halter, but with a willow withe – a common instrument amongst the Irish: it is probable that O'Rourke was the rebel referred to.